 Message from Giny Woo

 South Korea is the World’s 14th largest economy and home to global brands such as Samsung, Hyundai, Kia, LG, SK, and Daewoo, yet it is also a country where an estimated 2.5 million dogs and thousands of cats are slaughtered and eaten each year.
-Even though Korea has established an Animal Protection Law, these dogs and cats are excluded from its protection because of legal grey areas.
+Dog-meat Consumption is NOT LEGAL in South Korea!
+However, the majority of Koreans show a profound indifference to both the law and any moral principles by doing nothing at all to stop the dog-meat trade: dogs are being brutally tortured and eaten as if it were completely legal.

 Most dogs are bred on farms and forced to endure deprivation and torment from the moment they are born until the day they die.
 They are slaughtered in the most horrific ways—beaten, hung, electrocuted, burned and boiled often while they are still alive, and all this happens in front of other caged dogs.